styxlab/gatsby-theme-try-ghost/gatsby-theme-try-ghost/README.md

 3. Update siteConfig

     In the configuration shown above, the most important fields to be changed are `siteUrl`, `siteTitleMeta` and      `siteDescriptionMeta`.
 Update at least those to fit your needs.
+Als make sure your `favicon.png` can be found in folder `static` of your working directory.

 4. Ghost Content API Keys